-Hebeisen's commercial buildings survives to the present at 109 Third Street East in Carver.
+Magdalena Hostetler (Hebeisen), ca.1875 (heb)

+Barbara Hebeisen, ca. 1875 (heb)

+When the U. S-Dakota War of 1862 broke out eighteen-year old John Hebeisen volunteered in the Minnesota Ninth Volunteer Infantry to help end the war.
+He was with General Henry Hastings Sibley at the Battle of Big Mound and other battles of the war.
+Afterwards John Hebeisen remained in military service, fighting the Confederacy in many battles of the Civil War, including Guntown, Tupelo, Nashville, and Spanish Forts.
+After the Civil War Hebeisen came to Carver where he was registered as paid in the 1867 Poll Tax List.
+In 1868 John Hebeisen established the first in what became a chain of hardware and farm implement stores; some he owned alone, some owned in partnership with others, and some also in the general store variety.
+The general store firm of Hebeisen and Peterson in 1872 sold fire and burglar proof safes, among many other goods and in 1880 he was listed among the highest taxpayers in Carver County.
+One of John Hebeisen's commercial buildings survives to the present at 109 Third Street East in Carver.
 Hebeisen also bought and sold live hogs, corn, and oats, and owned farmland and other storage facilities in and near Carver.
-In 1881 and perhaps 1886 he was serving on the Carver Village Council and in the 1890s he served as Vice President of the Carver County Agricultural Society, which put on the Carver County Fair, then held in Carver.
+In 1881-1882, 1888-1889, and 1891-1892 John Hebeisen served as president (mayor) of Carver, and in 1894-1895 he served on the Carver town council.
+In the 1890s he served as vice president of the Carver County Agricultural Society, which put on the Carver County Fairs, then held in Carver at Riverside Park.
 In November 1870 John Hebeisen married Sophia Hebeisen, a Swedish immigrant born in 1854, who came to Minnesota with her parents, John Samberg, also spelled Semberg (1827-1871), a blacksmith, and his wife Caisa (1820-1900), who had a house two doors to the east at 217 Fourth Street East.

+John and Sophia Hebeisen, perhaps at their 1870 wedding (h)

 John and Sophia Hebeisen had ten children, two dying as infants, another as a teenager.
-All but one of their children and John's father Christian are buried in Mount Hope Cemetery in Carver.
+All but one of their children, and John's father Christian, are buried in Mount Hope Cemetery in Carver.
+In 1885 John Hebeisen, Enoch Holmes, and Fritz Wommer were partners in a Carver business, selling clothing, dry goods, groceries, boots, and gloves, as well as serving as agents for McCormick's new steel binder and mower.
 At the end of the Civil War John Hebeisen lost a silver army badge in Benton Township.
-In July 1891, some twenty-five years later, it was returned to him after being found by a boy plowing in a field.
+In July, 1891, some twenty-five years later, it was returned to him after being found by a boy plowing in a field.

+Sophia Hebeisen and first-born child Nellie, 1872 (h)

+Hebeisen Family ca. 1904 at the Gables (jvw)

+The Gables, and 209 Fourth St. at left, ca. 1900 (jvw)

+Gables, porch in screens, ca. 1920s (mh)

+Ford Model T race car at the Gables, with crewmen from the maiden voyage of the USS Arizona, ca. 1918-1920 (mh)